HammerLabML/java-median-relational-glvq/README.md

 	(d<sub>i</sub><sup>+</sup> + d<sub>i</sub><sup>-</sup>)
 )</center>

-Note that maximizing this likelihood is equivalent to minimizing E if &Phi; is the log function.
+Note that maximizing this likelihood is equivalent to minimizing E if &Phi; is the log function and the constant in front is large enough (in this case, 4).
 The expectation step consists essentially of re-computing the closest prototypes for each data point as well as the respective distances, while the maximization step consists of replacing one prototype with a different data point from the same Voronoi cell such that L is improved.